 As our bodies age.. (actually starting after 35; oh, don’t make that face… I saw that!), our metabolisms slow down, appetite increases and belly fat starts to accumulate (seemingly overnight) increasing inflammation and weight gain.

-Here’s the deal… your body is slowing down; things are going to necessarily work as fast and efficiently as before.
+Here’s the deal… your body is slowing down; things are not going to necessarily work as fast and efficiently as before.
 You very likely have NOT been setting yourself up for these changes which makes it worse.
 Maybe you ignored all the articles about menopause and osteoporosis and thought you had time to deal with it later.
 Maybe you ignored the gas and acid reflux thinking it will eventually go away.
 Maybe you ran from doctor to doctor thinking it’s everything BUT diet and exercise and hormone related.

-Sigh… so now we have some work to do…
+Sigh… now we have some work to do…

 - No two women are the same.
 What works for Suzy is not necessarily going to work for Joan.